EI-CoreBioinformatics/mikado/docs/Usage/Prepare.rst

 This is the first executive step of the Mikado pipeline.
 It will accomplish the following goals:

 #.
-Collect annotations from disparate annotation files
+Collect annotations from disparate annotation files.
 #.
 Remove redundant assemblies, ie, assemblies that are *identical* across the various input files.
 #.
-Determine the strand of the transcript junctions
+Determine the strand of the transcript junctions.
 #.
-Ensure uniqueness of the transcript names
+Ensure uniqueness of the transcript names.
 #.
-Order the transcript by locus
+Order the transcript by locus.
 #.
 Extract the transcript sequences.

 Usage
 ~~~~~

-``Mikado prepare`` allows to override some of the parameters present in the configuration file through command line options, eg the input files.
+``Mikado prepare`` allows to override some of the parameters present in the configuration file through command line options, eg. the input files.
 Notwithstanding, in the interest of reproducibility we advise to configure everything through the configuration file and supply it to Mikado prepare without further modifications.

 Available parameters: